Meteorite Totem Pendant — Hand-Carved , Heritage Gilding

 Fear: “I’m walking into a tough room and don’t know who is really on my side.”

-Use: Before you enter, hold the pendant for a few seconds and tell yourself, “I see clearly.
-I stand my ground.”
-Let the taotie mask take the front line so your body does not have to stay on full alert.
+Let the taotie mask take the front line so your body doesn’t have to stay on full alert.

 Fear: “I’m afraid of making an expensive mistake.”

-Use: When you feel impulsive, touch the pendant and wait one full breath before acting.
-Ask, “Is this feeding my future or just my ego?”
-Let the totem remind you of restraint.
+When you feel impulsive, touch the pendant and wait one full breath before acting.
+Ask:

 Fear: “I keep getting dragged into other people’s drama.”

-Use: After a draining call or meeting, take the pendant in your hand and mentally shake off what is not yours.
-Imagine the carved surface catching the noise so your mind does not carry it home.
+After a draining call or meeting, hold the pendant and mentally shake off what isn’t yours.

 Fear: “I’m scared of losing my edge and becoming average.”